How to Convert Images and PDFs to Text Documents For Free

 2. Make a PDF worksheet editable so that you can fill in the answers without having to retype the questions.

-3. Take a screen shot of the text from a webpage, do the conversion and then quote portions of the text in research papers.
+3. Take a screenshot of the text from a webpage, do the conversion, and then quote portions of the text in research papers.

-4. Use some of Google's other free tools, such as Voice Typing to make additions by speaking to the computer and letting it type for you or use Add ons, such as Easy Bib that help you quickly create a bibliography or Reader that helps you edit by reading your text document aloud.
+4. Use some of Google's other free tools, such as Voice Typing, to make additions by speaking to the computer and letting it type for you, or use add-ons, such as Easy Bib, that help you quickly create a bibliography, or Reader, that helps you edit by reading your text document aloud.

-So, now you know how to convert Images and PDFs to text documents for free by using Google's embedded OCR tool!
-If you would like to learn about some other helpful technology tips CLICK HERE to review some of my blog post.
+Young student smiling while writing, representing dyslexia support resourcesSo, now you know how to convert Images and PDFs to text documents for free by using Google's embedded OCR tool!
+If you would like to learn about some other helpful technology tips, CLICK HERE to review some of my blog posts.

 Cheers, Erica